 "The good works of one that is justified are ... also the good merits of him that is justified; and [he], by the good works which he performs through the grace of God ..., merits increase of grace and eternal life."

 Council of Trent, Session 6, Canons on Justification, 32 (1547).

 If the grace is a sufficient cause then we deserve no praise.
-If not, then the work as a whole may be said to "proceed from grace" but our contribution, which is necessary, does not flow from grace.
+Otherwise, however loudly it is claimed that "the work as a whole procedes from grace", it must follow that our contribution, which is necessary, does not flow from grace.

 Meritorialism has been called "semipelagian", not to be confused with 5th century semipelagianism, which placed the works before the grace; perhaps "demisemipelagian" would be more accurate.